I have this terribly annoying habit. And I'm sorry to say that people closest to me have probably witnessed it more than a few times.

 The past 4 years has been full of tests, trials, and broken-heartedness.
 Life's circumstances has knocked me down, mocked my faith, and engulfed me in so much sadness that I wasn't sure of any hope.
 I've discovered that at the end of my feelings, there is nothing.
 I get caught up in my feelings -a human tendancy that runs strong through my viens.
 My emotions easily control me.
 If I let this happen, they will use me.
 I'm through with allowing my emotions to use and control me.
 God's design for me is bigger than all of this.
 I am coming back.
 I am taking full responsibility for my life.
 With drive and passion.
 The last chapter of my life has not yet been written.

-And the souvenirs from floor to ceiling
+forgive me for the disrepair And the souvenirs from floor to ceiling

-gathered on my search for meaning
+gathered on my search for meaning And every closet's filled with clutter

-messes yet to be discovered
+messes yet to be discovered I'm overwhelmed, I can't understand,

 I can't make this place all that You can